ContrastVAE: Contrastive Variational AutoEncoder for Sequential Recommendation: Experiment

 \subsection{Setups}

 \textbf{Dataset.} We conduct experiments on four datasets collected from Amazon review in various domains~\cite{amazon}: \textit{Beauty}, \textit{Toys and Games (Toys)}, \textit{Tools and Home (Tools)} and \textit{Office Product (Office)}.
 We treat all the user-item rating records as implicit feedback and sort them according to the timestamps to form sequences.
 Following the common settings~\cite{SASRec}, we filter out users and items with less than five interaction records.
-For each user, we use the last clicked item for testing, the penultimate one for validation and the remaining clicked items for training.
+For each user, we use the last clicked item for testing, the penultimate one for validation, and the remaining clicked items for training.
 We provide the statistics of the four datasets in Table~\ref{tab:data_stat}.
 Furthermore, we split the sequences into five groups according to the latest interacted item's frequency, and report the population of each group in Table~\ref{tab:data_freq_per_item}, where we can observe that most items lie in the smallest frequency group and exhibits a long-tail distribution.

-\textbf{Metrics.} For each user, we compute its relevance scores for all items and choose items with top-$N$ scores for the recommendation.
+\textbf{Metrics.} We compute each user's relevance scores for all items and choose items with top-$N$ scores for the recommendation.
 Then we adopt two widely used top-$N$ metrics, Recall and NDCG, as our top-N ranking evaluation metrics.
 We report the experimental results when $N=20$ and $N=40$.

 \textbf{Baselines.} We compare our methods with four types of representative SR models: 1) VAE-based methods, including SVAE~\cite{SVAE} and ACVAE~\cite{ACVAE}; 2) CL-based methods, including S3Rec~\cite{S3Rec} and CL4Rec~\cite{CL4Rec}; 3) attention-based methods, including Bert4Rec~\cite{Bert4Rec}, SASRec~\cite{SASRec}; \textit{4) probabilistic SR}, including STOSA~\cite{STOSA}, DT4SR~\cite{DTS4R}.
 We also compare our methods with collaborative filtering methods that ignore sequential information: LightGCN~\cite{LightGCN} and BPRMF~\cite{BPR}.